novoda/react-native-workshop/slides.md

 ---
 # State - getting and initial
 To make the `Switch` work, we need to **change the state of our app**.
-React class components can be stateful, which means the `App` component can hold its state and react to events.
+React class components can be stateful, which means the `App` component can hold its state and React to events.

 To access the state in a component, you can use `this.state`.
 This means our `App` component can pass the todo list as a property to `TodoList`, receiving it from the state.